- Drink and Drug Driving Offences

 Community Release Order (CRO)

-A CRO is the less serious of the bonds; they come in two forms conviction CRO and non-conviction CRO.
-These bonds can be supervised by Community Corrections or not, it is a matter for the court.
-That being said the court can order supervision and Community Corrections can discontinue supervision if they deem appropriate.
-A standard condition of all orders is that an offender must not commit any offence and that the offender must appear in court if called upon to do so.
-Additional conditions can also be imposed like any other bond that can include but not limited to alcohol/drug restrictions and/or rehabilitation, curfew, community service orders, non-association and/or place restriction orders.
+A CRO is the less serious of the bonds; there are two forms: conviction CRO and non-conviction CRO.
+These bonds can be supervised by Community Corrections or not; it is a matter for the court.
+That said, the court can order supervision, and Community Corrections can discontinue it if it deems it appropriate.
+A standard condition of all orders is that an offender must not commit any offence and must appear in court if called upon.
+Additional conditions can also be imposed, as with any other bond, including, but not limited to, alcohol/drug restrictions and/or rehabilitation, curfews, community service orders, and non-association and/or place-restriction orders.

 Fine

 A Court can order a fine as the whole or part of a penalty, meaning the court can order a bond in conjunction with a fine.
 A fine is a conviction.
-The maximum fine available for each offence varies and is usually articulated as part of the offence as a penalty unit.
-Generally speaking, after the court has sentenced you and given you a fine you have 28 days to pay, however, the court registry can increase this time to pay the fine and arrange payment plans.
-Failure to pay the fine will result in an enforcement order, this can have consequences such as suspension of your drivers licence and/or registration.
-Following this further orders such as a civil enforcement order, community service and/or goal may be utilised instead.
+The maximum fine available for each offence varies and is usually expressed in penalty units.
+Generally speaking, after the court has sentenced you and imposed a fine, you have 28 days to pay; however, the court registry may extend this period and arrange a payment plan.
+Failure to pay the fine will result in an enforcement order, which may lead to suspension of your driver’s licence and/or registration.
+Following this, further orders, such as a civil enforcement order, community service, and/or goal, may be utilised instead.

 Community Corrections Order (CCO)

-A CCO is the more serious of the bonds and are used when the offence is to serious to be dealt with by way of a fine or CRO.
+A CCO is the more serious of the bonds and is used when the offence is too serious to be dealt with by way of a fine or CRO.
 The CCO cannot exceed three years.
 This bond can be supervised or unsupervised by Community Corrections.
-A standard condition of all orders is that an offender must not commit any offence and that the offender must appear in court if called upon to do so.
-The court can add additional orders including but not limited to alcohol/drug restrictions and/or rehabilitation, curfew, community service orders, non-association and/or place restriction orders.
+A standard condition of all orders is that an offender must not commit any offence and must appear in court if called upon.
+The court can add additional orders, including but not limited to alcohol/drug restrictions and/or rehabilitation, curfew, community service orders, non-association and/or place restriction orders.

 Intensive Correction Order (ICO)